Topics

 The bottom line

-What we need now is a framework for how each theory is intertwined, and I'd like to believe my theory can be helpful in that regard.
+What we need now is a framework that shows how each theory is intertwined, and I’d like to believe my theory can contribute to that understanding.